CruxConnect/crux-docs/_includes/objects/line_item.md

 : (string) The Item Name

 sku_uuid
-: (string) The Univeral Unique Identifier for the SKU
+: (string) The Universal Unique Identifier for the SKU

 sku_id
 : (string) The SKU as provided by the Supplier